Symptoms may occur in the joints, eyes, urinary tract, and genitals.

 - Blurred vision

-Your doctor will ask about your symptoms and medical history.
+The doctor will ask about your symptoms and health history.
 A physical exam will be done.
-Your doctor uses these findings to help make the diagnosis.
-There is no specific test to check for Reiter’s syndrome.
+There is no specific test to check for reactive arthritis.

 - Blood tests

 - Removal of fluid from the affected joints

 X-rays may be done to look at bones and joints.

 Most people get better within 12 months.
 Others develop mild, long term arthritis.
 Some may have symptoms that keep coming back.

 The goal of treatment is to ease symptoms.
 Options may be: